Electric Car Insurance in Canada

 Third-party liability: financial protection from third-party legal claims related to property damage, bodily injury, and death

-Accident Benefits financially protects if you, a passenger, or pedestrian requires medical care resulting from an accident (e.g., physiotherapy, or income replacement)
+Accident Benefits financially protect if you, a passenger, or a pedestrian requires medical care resulting from an accident (e.g., physiotherapy, or income replacement)

 Uninsured Motorist Coverage: financial protection if you experience an accident where the other driver is uninsured

 Direct Compensation-Property Damage: financially compensates you if your vehicle and contents are damaged

 We highly recommend you consider these optional coverages to better protect your electric car (and your finances!).
 Click on the links to learn more about each coverage or talk to a BIG broker – we’re here to help.

 Physical Damage Coverage: may include Collision, Comprehensive, or All Perils